Canary-Prism/MCWorldManager/Launchers.md

     - assumes you put your MultiMC.exe somewhere in Downloads, Documents, Desktop, or %APPDATA%, and is only nested at most 2 folders deep
     - if you have multiple instances of MultiMC in your computer only the one that happens to get detected first is used
 - Linux: Kinda Supported
-    - assumes you put your MultiMC.exe somewhere in Downloads, Documents, Desktop, or %APPDATA%, and is only nested at most 2 folders deep
+    - assumes you put your MultiMC somewhere in Downloads, Documents, Desktop, or %APPDATA%, and is only nested at most 2 folders deep
     - if you have multiple instances of MultiMC in your computer only the one that happens to get detected first is used

 ### Modrinth App